 AUDIOBOOK: Great Astronomers by Robert Ball (Y, YA, A) (FREE on Librivox.
 This book gives fascinating insights into the lives of great astronomers, many of whom we'd never even heard of!
 It does a good job of explaining the astronomical discoveries of each astronomer.
-The science in this book is challenging, even for me, but nonetheless my kids enjoyed listening to this audiobook with me while driving in the car.
-We listened to one chapter per week.)
+The science in this book is challenging, even for me, but nonetheless my kids and I enjoyed listening to this audiobook, such as while driving in the car.)

 Nicolaus Copernicus: The Earth Is a Planet by Dennis Brindell Fradin (C, Y)

 Galileo's Journal 1609-1610 by Jeanne Pettenati (C, Y)